Organisasjonskollegiet/voting-frontend/README.md

 # voting-frontend

+## Description

+Vedtatt.no is a digital voting system developed by Organisasjonskollegiet and Junior Consulting, with support from Velferdstinget i Gjøvik, Ålesund og Trondheim.
+The goal is that volunteer organizations will be able to execute effective and good democratic processes.
+This is the front end part of the website.
+For the back end look [here.](https://github.com/Organisasjonskollegiet/voting-backend) The technologies used here are mainly Next.js, Auth0, and Apollo.

 ## Setup

 Create a file with the name `.env` and copy over the variables at [`.env.local`](./.env.local).
 The values can be found in [vault](https://vault.jrc.no/) under customer-projects > organisasjonskollegiet.